MingFei2001/JP-spot/README.md

 Each link leads to a markdown file with travel spots for that region.

+## How to Use

+Browse the region files to find spots of interest.
+Add your own notes or update the lists as you discover new places.

+## Future Plans

+- Add more regions as I travel.
+- Include photos and maps.
+- Add personal ratings and comments for each spot.

+---

 ## License

 This project is licensed under the [MIT License](./LICENSE).